carlosperate/awesome-microbit/README.md

 - [MakeCode micro:bit Tutorials](https://www.youtube.com/playlist?list=PLMMBk9hE-SerTLN2D6NiI7v7DJ78IBIAq) - Short video tutorials to get started programming the BBC micro:bit with MakeCode.
 - [micro:bit for Beginners](https://www.youtube.com/watch?v=s_tTJGW98Ok) - A 2-hour educator workshop from Parallax with MakeCode and the Python Editor.

+### 🎥 micro:bit LIVE

+- [micro:bit LIVE 2020 online conference](https://www.youtube.com/playlist?list=PLEo0hMrjdofv9-M0IOyD8Q0VtsX8O__iW) - All the talks and sessions from the micro:bit LIVE 2020 online event.
+- [micro:bit LIVE 2021 online conference](https://www.youtube.com/playlist?list=PLEo0hMrjdofs-XgVXg-Oib1mduB6biIIC) - All the talks and sessions from the micro:bit LIVE 2021 online event.

-### 🎥 Conference Talks
+### 🎥 Other Conference Talks

 - [Fun with Zephyr Project and BBC micro:bit](https://www.youtube.com/watch?v=ZZRbIpVJGns) - This presentation shows how Zephyr empowers the BBC micro:bit devices and its Bluetooth chip to do fun things.
 - [Hardware to browser communication](https://www.youtube.com/watch?v=gqA1xbsCOjk) - Web connecting hardware with Zephyr (RTOS), LitElement (Web Components), and a micro:bit.
-- [micro:bit LIVE 2020 online conference](https://www.youtube.com/playlist?list=PLEo0hMrjdofv9-M0IOyD8Q0VtsX8O__iW) - All the talks and sessions from the micro:bit LIVE 2020 online event.
-- [micro:bit LIVE 2021 online conference](https://www.youtube.com/playlist?list=PLEo0hMrjdofs-XgVXg-Oib1mduB6biIIC) - All the talks and sessions from the micro:bit LIVE 2021 online event.
 - [Create interactive games using MicroPython and electronics](https://www.youtube.com/watch?v=teALLngESw0) - Let's learn how to use electronics and programming to create games using MicroPython and a micro:bit board.